- Infectious Diseases & Outbreaks Home

 Zoonoses

-Zoonoses are diseases transmitted between humans and animals.
-Some zoonoses like Rabies are transmitted to humans from pets or other mammals.
-Others, like salmonellosis, may be acquired from contact with birds and reptiles.
+mans from pets or other mammals.
+Others, like Salmonellosis, may be acquired from contact with birds and reptiles.

-Vector-borne diseases are zoonotic diseases that are transmitted by arthropods like mosquitoes or ticks.
-For example, Lyme disease and Spotted Fever Rickettsiosis are vector-borne bacterial diseases spread by ticks.
-If a vector-borne disease is caused by a virus, it can be further classified as an arbovirus.
-Zika virus, West Nile Virus, and Chikungunya virus are examples of arboviruses that are spread to humans from mosquitoes.
+Vector-borne diseases are zoonotic diseases transmitted by arthropods like Mosquitoes or Ticks.
+For example, Lyme Disease and Spotted Fever Rickettsiosis are vector-borne bacterial diseases spread by ticks.
+If a vector-borne disease is caused by a virus and transmitted through the bite of an infected arthropod, it can be further classified as an arbovirus.
+Zika virus, West Nile Virus, and Chikungunya virus are examples of arboviruses that are spread to humans by mosquitoes.

 What's New!